Federal judge ends protections for Miami's homeless

 U.S. District Judge Federico Moreno on Friday issued an opinion dissolving the Pottinger Agreement that established protections for Miami's homeless population from police harassment.

-The Miami Herald reports that Moreno decided court oversight was no longer necessary because of the shelters and social services now available to assist the city's homeless.
+The Miami Herald reported that Moreno decided court oversight was no longer necessary because of the shelters and social services now available to assist the city's homeless.

 The Pottinger Agreement was the result of a class action lawsuit brought by 5,000 homeless people against the city in the early 1990s.